spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/content-management/file-details-cms-block.csv.md

 | placeholder.link.{ANY_LOCALE_NAME}*<br>Example value: *placeholder.link.en_US* |  | String |  | Placeholder for block link, translated into the specified locale (US for our example). |
 | placeholder.content.{ANY_LOCALE_NAME}*<br>Example value: *placeholder.content.en_US* |  | String |  | Placeholder for block content, translated into the specified locale (US for our example). |

 *ANY_LOCALE_NAME: Locale date is dynamic in data importers.
-It means that ANY_LOCALE_NAME postfix can be changed, removed, and any number of columns with different locales can be added to the CSV files.
+It means that ANY_LOCALE_NAME postfix can be changed or removed, and any number of columns with different locales can be added to the CSV files.

 ## Import file dependencies